Migraine attacks show no mercy

 Migraine is different for everyone, which can make diagnosing it difficult.
 If you experience head pain along with any of the symptoms mentioned above, tell your doctor.

 When learning about migraine medicines, you may have heard terms like “acute” and “preventive.”
-When you have a migraine, acute medicines are used to help end the attack.
+When you have a migraine, acute medicines like REYVOW are used to help get rid of the attack.
 Preventive medicines* are used to help prevent attacks from happening in the first place.

 *REYVOW is not approved for the preventive treatment of migraine.